Mathématique: Chapter 64

 “You been there lately?”
 Young asked dryly.

-“Okay, but not real nerds though,” Sheppard whispered, patting Young on the shoulder with mock sympathy.
+“Okay, but not real nerds though.”
+Sheppard patted Young’s shoulder in mock sympathy.

 “Someone went down,” Young said.
-“Heard it happen over the open channel, but couldn’t tell who.”
+“Heard it over the open channel, but couldn’t tell who.”

 “It was Vala.”
-The words were matter-of-fact, landing like the most straight-forward, compassionate punch Shep could throw.
+The words were matter-of-fact, landing like the most straightforward punch Shep could throw.

-“Damn it,” Young hissed, looking down the long stretch of empty corridor, trying not to think of Vala, of everything she’d just made it through, trying not to think of Jackson, because, god, this was the last thing the guy needed.
+“Damn it.”
+Young looked down the long stretch of empty corridor, trying not to think of Vala, of everything she’d made it through, trying not to think of Jackson, because, god, this was the last thing the man needed.
 How much could one person take?
 And why did it have to keep coming?
 “Tell me she’s alive.”

-“She’s alive,” Sheppard said, short and sharp, waiting for Young’s next question.
+“She’s alive,” Sheppard confirmed, short and sharp and waiting for Young’s next question.

 “How bad?”

 “Bad,” Shep admitted, with a grimace that reopened his split lip.
-“She took a round to the thigh, but Cam called it in immediately and they got her straight to surgery.
-The round knicked her artery, but Van Densen and a full trauma team were standing by, and they pulled Brightman in to assist.
-She’s got a good chance.”
+“She took a round to the thigh, but Cam called it in quick and they got her into surgery.
+The round knicked her artery, but van Densen and a full trauma team were standing by.
+She’s got a good shot.”

-Young nodded, then motioned at Sheppard’s lip.
+Young motioned at Sheppard’s lip.
 “That thing’s never gonna heal.”

-“Tell me something I don’t know,” Sheppard muttered, pressing the sleeve of his dress shirt to his face.
+“Yep.”
+Sheppard pressed the sleeve of his dress shirt to his face.

 Sheppard pulled his sleeve away from his mouth, studying the small spot of blood on the cuff of his white dress shirt.
 “Not that I know of.
 Jackson’s not in great shape.
-Lam has him in isolation.
-I think Cam wants to see which way Vala’s situation turns before they either, uh, tell him or break it to him.”
+Cam wants to see which way Vala’s situation turns before they either, uh, tell him or break it to him.”

-“Not sure Teal’c and Carter are gonna go for that,” Young said.
+“Not sure Teal’c and Carter’ll go for that,” Young said.

-“I hate leaving him here,” Young said, starting forward in the direction of the main conference room, a level below the bridge.
+“I hate leaving him here.”
+Young started in the direction of the main conference room, a level below the bridge.
 “I really hate it.”

 “I know.
-But I was serious about McKay,” Sheppard said, quietly.
+But I was serious about McKay,” Sheppard said.
 “He’s capable.
 He’s brilliant.
-And he’s carrying an ungodly array of signal-scrambling tech.”
+And he’s carrying enough signal-scramblers to fritz a fleet.”

 Young nodded.

-“So, before Rush was abducted—what was going on with him?”
+“So, before Rush was abducted—what was goin’ on with him?”

 “He was unlocking the nine-chevron address, right?
 And he’s almost there?
-That’s the cliffs notes version of why the LA wants the guy?”
+That’s the Cliffs Notes version of why the LA wants him?”

 “Pretty much.”

 “But what is this nine-chevron addressed supposed to do?
-Where is it supposed to go?
+Where’s it supposed to go?
 Do you know?
 And does the SGC consider this a front-burner problem or a back-burner problem?”

 An amnestic, personable Nick Rush with two fingers on the pulse of the quantum multiverse was gonna hit Stargate Command like a cosmic dare.
-Young could practically hear Harriman penciling Unnamed Committee #4 into Landry’s schedule right now.
+Young could practically hear Harriman penciling Unnamed Committee #4 into Landry’s schedule.

-“No,” Young said, stopping in the middle of a deserted corridor, pulling Shep to a stop as well.
-“No. Working on that thing got him in so deep so fast that the post-Altera effects of whatever you guys went through were bad enough to almost kill him.
+“No.” Young stopped in the middle of the deserted corridor and pulled Shep to a stop as well.
+“No. Working on that thing got him so deep so fast that the post-Altera effects of whatever you two went through were bad enough to almost kill him.
 No way.
 And there are other problems.
-Worse problems—” Young stopped himself.
+Worse problems—”

 “Worse problems?”
 Sheppard echoed.